Adventures in Math and Science (AIMS)

 - Meet U.S. Department of Education guidelines for taxable income and/or be a potential first-generation college student

-- Submit a completed application to the AIMS office postmarked by the deadline and includes:
+- Submit a completed application to the AIMS office postmarked by the deadline that

 - Release and consent forms for academic and medical information

 - A statement of academic and career interests

 - Recommendations indicating high potential for post-secondary success from each of

 - Parent involvement is strongly encouraged during the academic year to help motivate students and keep them on a clear career path.

 Students participating in the Academic Component are offered: